Graduate Careers Campaign

 That being said, my Indigenous heritage hasn’t always made life easy.
 I’ve faced racism in the classroom and workplace, and have struggled with the feeling of not having my opinion valued.
 Some have questioned my merit and remarked that I am a diversity hire – I’m proud of who I am and where I’ve come from, and feel lucky to have such strong connections with my community.

-While I came to PM&C because of my interest in working in Indigenous Affairs, the Graduate Program has provided me with the opportunity to work across a range of policy areas.
-I’ve worked in the Office for Women and Legal Services Branch in Indigenous Affairs Group, and am now in Cabinet Division.
 The breadth of experiences that the Graduate Program offers really is incredible, and it’s helping me to develop into the well-rounded public servant that I want to be.

 You won’t know if you’ll like something unless you give it a go.
 For me, giving the PM&C Graduate Program a go has been fantastic – getting to work with bright people on policies which influence the lives of so many Australians isn’t something that everyone gets to do every day.

 Our focus on being a disability confident workplace is about ensuring a safe and inclusive environment for people with both physical and mental conditions.
 PM&C has an active Disability Employee Network and is supported by the PM&C Disability Executive Champion.
 In addition, we also participate in, and undertake a number of initiatives which support staff.
 These include:

 - GradAccess – pathway for people with a disability into APS graduate programs,